 The UT Counseling Psychology program is designed to train doctoral level psychologists in the skills of research, practice, and advocacy.
 Note that the program requires students to enroll full time and stay in residence for the first three years of their training.
 The Ph.D. that graduates receive allows them to apply for licensure as a psychologist in all 50 states.
-Graduates are trained as highly skilled behavioral scientists, and thus are well qualified to serve in research roles, as faculty members, as staff psychologists in university counseling centers, as consultants to business and industry, as psychologists in private practice, and in a wide variety of other professional roles.
+Graduates are trained as highly skilled behavioral scientists, and thus are well qualified to serve in research roles, as faculty members, staff psychologists in university counseling centers, VA or military psychologists, consultants to business and industry, psychologists in private practice, and in a wide variety of other professional roles.

 We welcome applications from undergraduate students with a strong background in psychology (although they need not be psychology majors), from graduate students who have earned a Masters in counseling or a related field, and from persons who have been working in a helping profession for some time after earning their degree.
 We are especially pleased to receive applications from U.S. ethnic minority students, from international students, and from any person who brings cultural diversity to our program.
 Since 2004, over one third of the students admitted have been U.S. ethnic minority or international students.
 Many others also bring a diversity of cultural and life experience that enriches the training of each entering cohort of students.